Featured Education

 Expires After

 Community hematology/oncology practices play a critical role to expand patient access to hematopoietic cell transplantation (HCT) and improve patient outcomes.
 This self-guided online training course series consists of five courses designed to present the current state of the science for Hematopoietic Cell Transplantation (HCT) by following the evolution of HCT over time.
 The series is broken down into major misperceptions or myths about HCT and cellular therapy that are not supported by current research and clinical practice.
-This is Part 3 in a 5-part series, covering advances in donor availability that have led to expanded access to HCT over time.
+This is Part 1 in a 5-part series, including the series introduction, basics of HCT, and major advances in HCT outcomes over time.

 Scroll to Top